Bone scintigraphy in the diagnosis of prosthesis loosening

 • The bone-implant interaction stabilizes.

-• If increased enrichment persists, this is now actually indicative of pathological processes (e.g. loosening, infection).
+• If an increased accumulation remains, this is now actually indicating pathological processes (e.g., loosening, infection).

-➡️ From this point on, bone scintigraphy has a significantly higher specificity and informative value for:
+➡️ From this point on the bone scintigraphy has a significantly higher specificity and diagnostic value for:

 • Loosening (aseptic or septic)